Hong Kong activist Joshua Wong seeks U.S. support for protests

 “We will continue our protest with our course on free elections,” he said.
 “I see no reason for us to give up and it’s time for the world to stand with Hong Kong.”

-Reporting by Gabriella Borter; Editing by Chizu Nomiyama
+Reporting by Gabriella Borter; Editing by Chizu Nomiyama and Daniel Wallis